-The exhibition was organized by the project “EU for Natura 2000 in Serbia” in cooperation with the Energy Portal and with the support of the EU Delegation of Serbia.
+The exhibition was organized by the Project “EU for Natura 2000 in Serbia” in cooperation with the Energy Portal and with the support of the EU Delegation of Serbia.
 It originated from the photo competition “Natura 2000 in the frame” that was held from September to November last year.
-“The goal is to show the beautiful landscapes of Serbia through incredible photographs, as well as to raise public awareness of the importance of nature conservation” said Marija Ristic to small journalists.
-She added that out of 1,500 participant photos, 34 were selected including the three winning to be shown at the exhibition on the Park Veliki Kalemegdan, Savsko šetalište during March and April.
+“The goal is to show the beautiful landscapes of Serbia through incredible photographs, as well as to raise public awareness of the importance of nature conservation” said Marija Ristić to small journalists.
+She added that out of 1,500 submitted photos, 34 were selected including the three winning to be shown at the exhibition on the Park Veliki Kalemegdan, Savsko šetalište during March and April.
 “We invite primary school teachers to visit the exhibition together with their students during a walk through Kalemegdan” said Marija.

 Little journalists were interested in what photographer’s eyes of catch and how the photo that won the second prize was created.

-“Every photographer notice specific details, no matter what they photograph.
+“Every photographer notices specific details, no matter what they photograph.
 These are details that we do not notice in everyday life, but photos allow us to see the world around us more precisely – the large eyes of a grasshopper, the hairy body of a fly, a spider web with insects, drops of dew on flowers, claws on birds of prey” Violeta explained.
-She believes that it is unnecessary to have expensive photo equipment, because great photos can also be recorded with a mobile phone.
+She believes it is unnecessary to have expensive photo equipment, because great photos can also be recorded with a mobile phone.